 If you buy used, you will be looking at around $ 10,000 to $ 20,000.
 If you are lucky, you will be able to update the interior with just a couple of hundred dollars to make it yours.

 No matter what you decide on, these are the things you should look out for:

 Here is the list to check out what to look for when buying an RV or TT:

 Additional costs to budget

 Storage: We were not allowed to store our TT at the house, which we found out after we bought it.
 Bummer.
 So we had to look into storage options.
 We found an outside storage area close to our house for $ 60 a month in South Carolina.
-In the meantime we moved to California and are lucky to pay for an outside storage $ 150 per month.
+In the meantime, we moved to California and are lucky to pay for outside storage of $ 150 per month.

 Maintenance: If you buy an RV, you have to have it checked through before you go on longer trips for your safety.
 Any repairs add to your budget of course.

-Tires: Every 5 to 7 years you have to exchange your tires depending how much you drive.
+Tires: Every 5 to 7 years you have to exchange your tires depending on how much you drive.
 Depends on what kind of RV you drive, this can be up to around $ 200 per tire.

 Insurance: You don’t necessarily need separate insurance for your TT (depending on which state you live in), you definitely need insurance for your RV.